lcnlvrz/opensalary/README.md

 ## Architecture

-Open Salary architecture is based on microservices.
-This was possible thanks Kong API Gateway, the entrypoint of all microservices and responsible about authentication
+The Open Salary architecture is based on microservices.
+This was possible thanks Kong API Gateway, the entrypoint of all services and responsible about authentication (JWT Plugin).
+Besides, i used the approach zero dependence.
+That means each service is indendent of another one, with their own database.

 ![alt text](https://i.imgur.com/S8p3QD6.png)